mollikka/ConversationStarter/README.md

 - Create and connect dialog nodes in a graphical interface
 - Create dialog that branches out, merges or loops based on player choice (directed graphs, really)
 - Export dialog as XML
+- Specify actors for dialog lines

 ## Future features

-- Dialog begin and end blocks
+- Dialog ending blocks
 - Manage actors and their portraits and assign actors to dialog lines
 - Set named flags based on player choice and have it affect dialogue later
 - Test/Play conversations before integrating into a game